-Right now, most podcast marketing works in a linear fashion based around an episode of content.
+Right now, most podcast marketing works in a linear fashion based on an episode of content.

 But that’s not how marketing works.
 What we’re doing when we market like this is asking so many people who may not know about us to instantly “buy in” to our product: our podcast episode.

 We market like a middle-aged Daniel Larusso trying to sell cars from our lot before we’ve earned any trust with the buyer.
-Our potential new listeners and our marketing is tantamount to Daniel’s billboards along a Los Angeles highway.
+Our potential new listeners are being hit with our “marketing”, which is tantamount to Daniel’s billboards along a Los Angeles highway.